tandeshao/tp/docs/DeveloperGuide.md

 :information_source: **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Step 7.
 The user can't make up his mind and decides to redo his undo.
 He executes `redo` to revert the previously undid command `delete 2`.
-The `redo` command calls `Model#redoAddressBook()`, which will increment the `currentStateIndex`, shifting it right once. `currentStateIndex` now points to the previous undid address book state, and restores the address book to that state.
+The `redo` command calls `Model#redoAddressBook()`, which will increment the `currentStateIndex`, shifting it right once. `currentStateIndex` now points to the address book state that was undone, and restores the address book to that state.

 ![UndoRedoState6](images/UndoRedoState6.png)

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** If `currentStateIndex` is at index `stateHistory.size() - 1`, pointing to the latest address book state, there are no undone AddressBook states to restore.
+:information_source: **Note:** If `currentStateIndex` is at index `stateHistory.size() - 1`, pointing to the latest address book state, there are no undo command to revert.
 The `redo` command calls `Model#canRedoAddressBook()` to check if this is the case.
 If there is nothing to redo, it will return an error to the user rather than performing the redo mechanism.
 </div>

 Step 8.
 The user executes the `list` command.
 Commands that do not modify the address book state, such as `list`, will not call `Model#saveAddressBookState()`.
 Hence, `stateHistory` does not change.